Stockton Ports Release 2023 Promotional Schedule

 Coming back in 2023 after a hiatus the previous two seasons are Autism Awareness Day (April 23), Star Wars Night (May 4), Mental Health Awareness Night (May 19), and Agricultural Night / Union Night (June 23).

-Local Heroes Night, Hat Giveaway, and Fireworks Show - Saturday, September 2
+Local Heroes Night / Hat Giveaway, presented by Humana, and Fireworks Show - Saturday, September 2

 Full and half season memberships, as well as mini plans, are on sale now.
 Group tickets and Individual tickets will be released at a later time.
 Get your ticket package now by calling 209-644-1900 today.

-For more information about the Ports, visit stocktonports.com or call (209) 644-1900.
-Subscribe to the Dock Talk newsletter and keep up with the Ports on Facebook, Instagram and Twitter!
+For more information about the Ports, visit stocktonports.com or call (209) 644- 1900.
+Subscribe to the Dock Talk email newsletter and keep up with the Ports on Facebook, Instagram and Twitter!

 • Discuss this story on the California League message board...